suchipi/quickjs/README.md

 - Helper function for loading a file from disk into char a buffer
 - Helper functions for printing JS errors to stderr

-## New library: `quickjs-modulesys`

-- Module-loading code in `quickjs-libc` was moved into `quickjs-modulesys`, with the following changes:
+## Changes to the module loader

 - `.js` extensions can now be omitted from import specifiers; they're optional.
 - If your import specifier points to a folder, it will attempt to load `index.js` from that folder.
 - Adds the global `require`, a CommonJS-like synchronous module loading function.
   - The `require` function is not fully CommonJS-compliant; for instance, `require.main` is not present. `require.resolve` is, though.
 - Adds `import.meta.require`
   - It's the same as the global `require`; it's just added to import.meta for compatibility with bundlers that output `import.meta.require`, like `bun`.
 - Adds `import.meta.resolve`
   - Similar to [the one in the browser](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta/resolve#specifications), but it's actually just `require.resolve` exposed via `import.meta`.
-- Makes `import.meta.main` configurable
-  - You can use `std.setMainModule` to make `import.meta.main` true within that module's code.
-Note, however, that it does not work retroactively; only modules loaded after the `setMainModule` call will be affected.
-To defer module load, use `import()`, `std.importModule`, or `require`.
-  - You can use `std.isMainModule` to check if a given module would be the main module without loading it.
+- Module and eval helpers have been moved from "quickjs:std" to the new module "quickjs:module".
+- Makes the module loader's resolution and loading behavior configurable, and allows users to define additional builtin modules
-- Adds the global object `Module`.
+  - The module "quickjs:module" exports an object called `Module`.
-  - `instanceof Module` can be used to identify module namespace objects.
   - You can specify additional implicit import specifier extensions by adding to the `Module.searchExtensions` array.
   - You can transform any file prior to evaluating it as a module by adding a function to the `Module.compilers` object.
 Useful for compile-to-ts languages like TypeScript, Coffeescript, etc.
   - You can define custom builtin modules using the `Module.define` function.